creativeprojects/resticprofile/README.md

 default-command = "snapshots"
 # initialize a repository if none exist at location
 initialize = false
+# resticprofile won't start a profile if there's less than 100MB of RAM available
+min-memory = 100

 # a group is a profile that will call all profiles one by one
 [groups]